tman2994/Cushon/README.md

 The purpose of this code project is to automate the bespoken application for a website and mobile application.
-The programming language I’ll be using will be Java a high-level programming language and the library/package tools I’ll be using will be TestNG a testing maintenance API tool, selenium a web driver API automation tool, and Appium a mobile API automation tool, Maven API for dependency control, Microsoft JDBC API for SQL database manipulation.
+The programming language I’ll be using will be Java a high-level programming language and the library/package tools I’ll be using will be TestNG a testing maintenance API tool, selenium a web driver API automation tool, and Appium a mobile API automation tool, Appium Inspector API to get information on application ids, xpath ect.
+Maven API for dependency control, Microsoft JDBC API for SQL database manipulation.

 The framework will be based on the Page object model, this is to keep with the DRY (Do-not Repeat Yourself) principle.